neondatabase/website/content/docs/reference/pgvector.md

 For information about using the Neon SQL Editor, see [Query with Neon's SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 For information about using the `psql` client with Neon, see [Connect with psql](https://neon.tech/docs/connect/query-with-psql-editor).

-## Creating a table to store vectors
+## Create a table to store vectors

 To create a table for storing vectors, use the following SQL command, adjusting the dimensions as needed: